kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/README.md

 ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/8b259ae2-7cd4-4b30-b9e2-8cad278acd1f)

-The current def command in the above image is used to tell that the most recent step done was generation of PDN.
+The usage of the ```def``` command in the image above is to indicate that the latest completed step was the generation of PDN.

-The 17-pdn.def file generated after this step contains the content of cts.def along with the power distribution network.
+The resulting file ```17-pdn.def``` contains the information from ```cts.def``` as well as the power distribution network.

-To know about the different switches available for routing, we can refer the README.md file present in the configuration folder of openlane directory.
+If one wants to learn about the various switches available for routing, they can refer to the README.md file located in the configuration folder of the OpenLANE directory.

 ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/d39a7922-5993-4447-b9cf-6564e1ee6126)

-By using the following commands we can know, which type of global and detailed routing is going to be performed.
-We can change the type by using set commands along with the parameter names present in the routing seciton of the README.md file.
-Here, we have just used the default types
+By executing specific commands, we can determine the type of global and detailed routing that will be performed.

+In case we want to change the routing type, we can use the ```set``` command followed by the parameter names mentioned in the routing section of the README.md file.

+However, in this instance, the default routing types have been utilized.

 ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/7fdd1b5a-b901-49a9-8a76-6bce8f30b512)

-Now, we can proceed for routing by using the command
+Now, we will proceed for routing process by using the command

 ```run_routing```